A Soldier's Plaything: Plot

 The story takes place towards the end of the first World War.
 Georgie Wilson is gambling with some friends.
 When one of them accuses him of cheating they get into a fight.
 When Wilson sees his opponent fall down the stairs he assumes he has died.
 He escapes with his friend, Tim, before the police arrive by joining a parade of men who are enlisting for the army.
-They end up joining together as Tim made his mind up that he wants to join the Army.
+They end up joining as Tim made his mind up that he wants to join the Army.
 They get into trouble with their captain on numerous occasions, leading him to punish them numerous times by making them stable cleaners.
 When they are stationed at the German town of Koblenz, Wilson meets and falls in love with Gretchen Rittner, daughter of an innkeeper.
 He is unable to propose marriage to her, however, with a murder charging hanging over his head.
 Eventually, the man he thought he murdered turns up and this allows Wilson to finally marry Gretchen.